Ripple raises $200 million to improve global payments – TechCrunch

 “We are in a strong financial position to execute against our vision.
 As others in the blockchain space have slowed their growth or even shut down, we have accelerated our momentum and industry leadership throughout 2019,” Ripple CEO Brad Garlinghouse said in the announcement.

-The startup has been focused on improving cross-border payments and other money transmitting activities using XRP, a cryptocurrency that has its own blockchain, the XRP Ledger.
+The startup has been focused on improving cross-border payments and other money-transmitting activities using XRP, a cryptocurrency that has its own blockchain, the XRP Ledger.
 The total market capitalization of XRP tokens is currently the third-largest cryptocurrency market capitalization behind bitcoin and Ethereum.

 It is currently worth $8.4 billion according to CoinMarketCap.
 While XRP is a decentralized cryptocurrency, Ripple controls a significant chunk of the total market cap.
 That reserve is valuable by itself.
 During the third quarter of 2019, Ripple sold $66.24 million in XRP tokens.